 Monuments to the dead in Highgate Cemetery became more and more ambitious and families started to outdo each other desperately on providing ostentatious resting places for their loved ones.
 However, by World War II the cemetery saw its fortunes dwindling and the once-proud necropolis was then abandoned.

 Rumours about cults meeting in the cemetery and holding ceremonies in the ruins of the cemetery started.
 The local newspaper, Highgate Express and Hampstead started receiving letters from frightened individuals who went through various ghostly encounters.
 One man wrote that his car was broken down near the cemetery and he was terrified to have seen an apparition with red eyes glaring at him through the gates of the cemetery.

 Another man who was walking down Swains Lane was knocked on the ground by a creature which seemed to glide from the walls of the cemetery.
 The gruesome creature just dissolved into thin air when an approaching car shone its headlights on the man.
 There is also the story of a ghostly cyclist who was working his way up to a steep incline and frightened young mother almost out of her wits.

 It was also once suggested that a vampire was on the prowl in the cemetery, and this led to a barrage of cameras, television crews and journalists coming to the cemetery.
 The hunt for the un-dead was underway, but unfortunately, they did not find any.

-The cemetery’s history and reputation has made it one of the most visited places in the UK for people who would like to investigate or experience the paranormal.
+The cemetery’s history and reputation have made it one of the most visited places in the UK for people who would like to investigate or experience the paranormal.